Qualifications and Credentials of Persons Involved in Accreditation Evaluation; Bias and Conflict of Interest

 “Bias” refers to a pre-existing impression or opinion, either positive or negative, about a center, the institution in which it is located, or its staff, which might affect one’s ability to assess accreditation matters objectively.
 “Conflict of interest” is any circumstance in which a person, close associate or institution might be adversely affected by or benefit from an accreditation decision.
-CPE center representatives, regional accreditation committee members, Commission members, or the regional committee chair or Commission chair may request a person to withdraw from discussion and vote about a center if the person is judged to hold a bias about the center under review or its staff because:
+CPE center representatives, cohort committee members, Commission members, or Commission chair may request a person to withdraw from discussion and vote about a center if the person is judged to hold a bias about the center under review or its staff because:

 - the center previously employed or had an association with the person, or